hjgode/rdmInject/setup1/README.txt

     other registry settings may or mya not be used.
 DO NOT touch.
     The wearable SIP indeed uses three different windows, only the ones aligned to the left will be moved.
+  0.5
+    added code to read WININCHANGED lParam to be captured from registry value WINI_CHANGEDLPARM.
+    For CK71 and same Intermec generation this value is 132960904 For CK75 the value is 133005960

+    To examine the value, if the SIP shows and hides immediately although rdmInject is installed, use CE Remote Spy (ccspy.exe) and start a remote desktop session.
+Then look for window with class TSSHELLWND and select the entry.
+Now click on Menu "Spy" and "Messages".
+Then try to show the SIP with the assigned key and watch the messages window for "WM_WINICHANGE" messages and note the LPARAM value.
+The value has then to be converted from hex to decimal and can then be used as WINI_CHANGEDLPARM value.
+Reboot the device to activate the change.

 REGEDIT4